 Notes: ADF: Augmented Dickey Fuller test.
 Shwarz Information Criterion for lag length selection (maximum lags 13).
 PP: Phillips-Perron test.
 Newey-West Bandwith, automatic selection criteria.
 Spectral estimation method: Bartlett kernel.
-Source: Author's calculations.
+Source: Author's calculations

 When analyzing the whole sample (1980q1-2019q4), the results indicate no statistically significance of the relationship between fiscal deficit over M1 and inflation in any of the six models, even after controlling for other explanatory variables.
 As shown in Table (4), oil price variation, exchange rate variation, and cereals price variation present statistically significant values in at least one of the models.
-While adding more explanatory variables intends to enrich the analysis, it is relevant checking the number of cointegrating relationships increases to three.
+While adding more explanatory variables intends to enrich the analysis, it is relevant checking the number of cointegrating relationships.
+When the U.S. inflation variable is added in column 5, the number of cointegrating relationships increases to three.
 Column 6 includes again the U.S. inflation but it forces to exclude the exchange rate and cereals variables in order to maintain one cointegrating relationship.
 Regarding the error correction, the estimated coefficient (with the expected negative sign in the six model specifications) ranges from -0.11 to -0.44.
 This means, for instance, that 44 percent of departures from the long-run equilibrium is corrected in each period.